Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Introduction

-\mypara{Contributions} To summarize, the main contributions of this paper are threefold: \begin{itemize} \item We design \method for releasing real-time data streams under differential privacy.
-Its contributions include an EM-based algorithm to find the threshold, an on-line consistency algorithm, the use of a smoother to reduce the noise, and the ability to handle infinite streams. \item We extend \method to solve the problem in the more stringent setting of LDP and propose a new algorithm called \methodldp.
-To the best of our knowledge, \methodldp is the first attempt to publish streaming data under LDP. \item We evaluate \method and \methodldp using several real-world datasets.
-The experimental results indicate that both can output stream pretty accurately in their settings, respectively.
-Moreover, \method outperforms the previous state-of-the-art algorithms by a factor of $6-10$ orders. \end{itemize}
+\item We design \method for releasing real-time data streams under differential privacy.
+Its contributions include an EM-based algorithm to find the threshold, an on-line{online} consistency algorithm, the use of a smoother to reduce the noise, and the ability to handle infinite streams. \item We extend \method to solve the problem in the more stringent setting of LDP and propose a new algorithm called \methodldp. \item We evaluate \method and \methodldp using several real-world datasets.
+The experimental results indicate that both can output streams pretty{} accurately in their settings, respectively{}.
+Moreover, \method outperforms the previous state-of-the-art algorithms by a factor of $6-10$ orders.
+Our code is open sourced at \url{https://github.com/dp-cont/dp-cont}. \end{itemize}